barbaratalagan/JD.com/README.md

 - library(lubridate)

 # Data
-One month time series data on customers, orders, deliveries, networks, inventory.
+One month time series data on customers, orders, deliveries, networks, inventory from March 2018.

 *Many data limitations including:*

 **Time Series:**
-- Limited to one month of time series data (March 2018)
+- Limited to one month of time series data

 **Inventory Management:**
 - Inventory holding costs and the quantities of available inventory